omar25ahmed/Portfolio-setup-and-mobile-version-skeleton/README.md

 **To Create A Portfolio from this Repository feel free to contact me.**

-** To get a local copy up and running follow these simple steps.
+**To get a local copy up and running follow these simple steps.**
-- you can clone this repo by typing `git clone git@github.com:omar25ahmed/Portfolio-setup-and-mobile-version-skeleton.git`
+- you can clone this repo by typing `git clone git@github.com:omar25ahmed/Portfolio-setup-and-mobile-version-skeleton.git`.
-- type `cd Portfolio-setup-and-mobile-version-skeleton` to access the project on terminal
+- type `cd Portfolio-setup-and-mobile-version-skeleton` to access the project on terminal.

 ## Authors